AmitAWSDev/CloudBootCamp/README.md

 # CloudBootCamp
-This Repos is responsible for Cloud Practice
+This Repos is responsible for the Cloud Practice

 Google Cloud Platform